-The fourth is NO DEPENDENCE ON CHEMICALS.
-From the time that weak plants developed as a result of such unnatural practices as plowing and fertilizing, disease and insect imbalance became a great problem in agriculture.
+The fourth is NO DEPENDENCE ON CHEMICALS (Mr Fukuoka grows his grain crops without chemicals of any kind.
+On some orchard trees, he occasionally uses machine oil emulsion for the control of insect scales.
+He uses no persistent or broad-spectrum poisons, and has no "pesticide" programme.).
+From the time that weak plants developed because of such unnatural practices as ploughing and fertilizing, disease and insect imbalance became a great problem in agriculture.
 Nature, left alone, is in perfect balance.
-Harmful insects and plant diseases are always present, but do not occur in nature to an extent which requires the use of poisonous chemicals.
+Harmful insects and plant diseases are always present, but do not occur in nature to an extent, which requires the use of poisonous chemicals.
 The sensible approach to disease and insect control is to grow sturdy crops in a healthy environment.